 Catherine Gilbert’s illustrated lecture about the international incident known as the “Nootka Sound Crisis” sold out in mid-May so she has agreed to do a repeat performance.

 In June 1789, the Spanish, under the leadership of Esteban Jose Martinez, built a substantial fort at Friendly Cove, on a grassy knoll below where the lighthouse stands today.
 What ever became of the fort?
 Why did the Spanish abandon Friendly Cove?
-These and other questions about the settlement of Nootka Island will be explored by historian Catherine Gilbert in her pictorial presentation about the Nootka Sound Controversy, sometimes known as the Crisis, that in 1789, became an international incident – putting into question the sovereignty of the Pacific Northwest between the Spanish and the British.
+These and other questions about the settlement of Nootka Island will be covered in the lecture.

 The presentation will include a discussion about the important role played by the Mowachaht, whose territory was at the centre of this dispute and the relationship between successive European captains and the powerful Mowachaht Chief Maquinna.

 Gilbert’s presentation will begin at 7 pm; doors open at 6:30 pm.

 Admission to the evening is $6 plus GST.
 Advance tickets are recommended and can be purchased by phone: 250-334-0686 ext.
 5.